Cinema therapy

 Cinema therapy or movie therapy is a form of expressive therapy – like art, music and dance therapy – for medical and mental health issues.
 It is also used as a form of self-help.
-Cinema therapy was created and popularized by Dr. Gary Solomon, the first to write on using movies as therapy.
+There have been multiple areas of improvement in experiences with cinema therapy, like improving self-confidence and self-esteem.
+Clinicians can combine cinema therapy with other therapies, including cognitive-behavioral and behavioristic approaches.